vsrinivas/fuchsia/development/languages/fidl/reference/wire-format/index.md

-# FIDL: Wire Format Specification
+# Wire Format Specification

 This document is a specification of the Fuchsia Interface Definition Language (FIDL) data structure encoding.

-See [FIDL: Overview](../README.md) for more information about FIDL's overall purpose, goals, and requirements, as well as links to related documents.
+See [Overview](../index.md) for more information about FIDL's overall purpose, goals, and requirements, as well as links to related documents.

 [TOC]